confluentinc/ksql/docs/overview/apache-kafka-primer.md

 ## Partitions

 When a record is placed into a topic, it is placed into a particular partition.
-A partition is a totally ordered sequence of records.
-Topics have multiple partitions to make storage and processing more scalable.
+A partition is a totally ordered sequence of records by offset.
+Topics may have multiple partitions to make storage and processing more scalable.
 When you create a topic, you choose how many partitions it has.